-- There are no associates of any such directors, executive officers, or nominees to that have or are to receive options or any other person who received or is to receive 5 percent of such options, warrants or rights - All of the stock options in the above noted table are convertible into common stock. - The exercise price of all of the stock options noted above were based on the closing price the date before the granting of the stock option. - There are no cashless or other provisions aside from the right for the holder of the stock option to exercise. - All NEO's provide the Company services on an ongoing basis. - Messrs Harder, Sanderson, Thiess, Comand and Larson provide director services on an ongoing basis.
+- There are no associates of any such directors, executive officers, or nominees to that have or are to receive options or any other person who received or is to receive 5 percent of such options, warrants or rights. - All of the stock options in the above noted table are convertible into common stock. - The exercise price of all of the stock options noted above were based on the most recent closing price prior to the granting of the stock options. - There are no cashless or other provisions aside from the right for the holder of the stock option to exercise.